DesvoSoft/ZeroBlockBridge/README.md

 All required Python packages are listed in `requirements.txt`.
 The dependencies are:

 - **customtkinter** – Modern graphical user interface framework for Python.
-- **darkdetect** – Detects system dark/light mode for adaptive UI themes.
 - **requests** – Handles HTTP requests for downloading server files and updates.
 - **psutil** – Provides system information (CPU, RAM, processes) for resource management.
 - **packaging** – Utilities for version parsing and dependency handling.
 - **playsound==1.2.2** – Lightweight library for playing notification sounds.
 - **Pillow** – Image processing library, used for server icon feature.

 ---